-Pre-registration is a system that enables students to pre-register their courses via online for all the courses to be taken in the following semesters at an earlier period.
+Pre-registration is a system that enable students to preregister their courses via online for all the courses to be taken in the following semesters at an earlier period.
 The period set for the preregistration is before the semester break of each semester.
 All students (Active/ P1 or P2 Status/ With Outstanding Fees) ARE REQUIRED to perform the preregistration process.

 Students MUST register within the deadline set.
 Courses to be registered are courses to be taken in the following semester (all courses including Cocurriculum Courses).
-Students are encouranged to meet with their Rakan Pendamping Siswa (RPS) and to fill up the HEA-09a form prior to the Pre-registration process.
-Students who fail to Pre-register their courses within the period set run the risk of their official registration to be affected (seats for the course are subject to availability).
-For the preregistration, students are not required to print the Preregistration slip or to get the approval from their RPS.
+Students are encouranged to meet with their Rakan Pendamping Siswa (RPS) and to fill up the HEA-09a (Course Registation Form) form prior to the Preregistration process.
+Students who fail to Pre-register their courses within the period set, run the risk of their official registration to be affected (seat for the course are subject to availability).
+For the pre-registration, students are not required to print the Pre-registration slip or to get the approval from their RPS.